-For many years, soil fumigants and broad-spectrum nematicides were the tools of choice for many growers, but the loss of these multi-purpose chemicals has re-focused attention on strategies such as host resistance, nematode-antagonistic cover crops, soil amendments, and biological control agents (Hirunsalee et al., 1995; McSorley and Dickson, 1995; McSorley and Gallaher, 1992; Rodriguez-Kabana and Kloepper, 1998; Weaver et al., 1995).
-Cropping systems using these approaches are more knowledge-intensive, and often require crop- or soil-specific approaches that integrate management practices with promoting soil microbial communities that suppress pathogens.
-In these systems, free-living nematodes have been used to as indicators to characterize soil disturbance or soil quality (Bongers, 1990; Ferris et al., 2001; Neher, 1999, Ugarte et al., 2013).
-Increasing microbial activity in soil tends to favor biological control agents that suppress pathogenic nematodes, but harnessing this beneficial biology will require a deeper understanding of the ecological interactions involved so that management practices give a competitive advantage to beneficials over the pathogens (Philippot et al., 2013).
+For many years, soil fumigants and broad-spectrum nematicides were the tools of choice for many growers but the loss of these multi-purpose chemicals has re-focused attention on strategies such as host resistance, nematode-antagonistic cover crops, soil amendments, and biological control agents (Hirunsalee et al., 1995; McSorley and Dickson, 1995; McSorley and Gallaher, 1992; Rodriguez-Kabana and Kloepper, 1998; Weaver et al., 1995).
+Cropping systems using these approaches are more knowledge-intensive and often require crop- or soil-specific approaches that integrate management practices with promoting soil microbial communities that suppress pathogens.
+In these systems, free-living nematodes have been used as indicators to characterize soil disturbance or soil quality (Bongers, 1990; Ferris et al., 2001; Neher, 1999, Ugarte et al., 2013).
+Increasing microbial activity in soil tends to favor biological control agents that suppress pathogenic nematodes but harnessing this beneficial biology will require a deeper understanding of the ecological interactions involved.
+This will allow management practices to give a competitive advantage to beneficials over the pathogens (Philippot et al., 2013).

-Host plant resistance appeals as an ideal management practice where it is available.
+Host plant resistance appeals as an ideal management practice where available.
 Resistance genes limit reproduction of the target nematode pathogen.
 The root-knot nematode-resistant pepper Carolina Cayenne was effective as a rotation crop for managing M. incognita in susceptible bell peppers (Thies et al., 1998).
 In one study of the economic benefits, the $1 million cost of developing a soybean cultivar resistant to cyst nematodes was far surpassed by $400 million in benefit (Bradley and Duffy, 1982).
 In cyst nematodes, resistant hosts can serve as trap crops, stimulating egg hatch and invasion while preventing maturation and reproduction (Dandurand et al. 2019; Halford et al., 2008).

-Biological control agents are widespread in soils, and a number have been commercialized.
+Biological control agents are widespread in soils and a number have been commercialized.
 Spore-forming bacteria (Bacillus, Pasteuria, etc.) have benefits of longer shelf-life and ease of application (Kerry, 1998; Meyer et al., 2001; Wilson and Jackson, 2013).
 Indigenous agents include predatory nematodes (e.g., Mononchus spp.), fungi (Arthrobotrys, Dactyllela) and soil invertebrates (mites, earthworms) all impact nematode populations, but management techniques that encourage these native organisms are not well known.

+Soil health has been defined as “the continued capacity of the soil to function as a vital living ecosystem that sustains plants, animals and humans” (Natural Resources Conservation Service – USDA-NRCS, 20122; Soil Renaissance, 2014).
+The Cornell Comprehensive Assessment of Soil Health (Moebius-Clune et al., 2017) enumerates the characteristics of healthy soils and measures to evaluate physical, chemical and biological characteristics.
 Soil health is an increasingly important concept for managing agricultural systems; however, biological indicators are underrepresented in routine measurements, (Moebius-Clune et al., 2017).
 While chemical and physical parameters are useful, these measures do not evaluate nematode suppressiveness of soils, or the activity of specific nematode biocontrol agents.
 Chemical and microbial biomass indicators explain only 23 % of the variation in nematode community composition (Neher and Campbell 1994).
 Our long-term goals include both practical management strategies for growers, as well as the deeper understanding of nematode ecology essential to managing soil health in a sustainable manner.

 Critical review